FROM: 4 weeks: £1095 | 8 weeks: £1915 | 12 weeks: £2825

 Dates & Prices

-Teach computer literacy lessons to children aged 6-14 years in one of the region’s rural schools.
+As a Wild Coast Schools Volunteer you will teach computer literacy lessons to children aged 6-14 years in one of the region’s rural schools.
 There is also the opportunity to be involved in running arts activities with younger children and to get involved in various afternoon community activities.

 - Teach computer literacy, plan lessons and develop learning resources